realDavidChen/ubuntu/ubuntu-hibernate.md

 $ sudo systemctl hibernate

-### Now restart your computer. next time. then you log out your computer , you can see the "hibernate" and "hybrid sleep" optoin on the list. just click "hibernate" button. your computer will into hibernation status(note: sometime.
-I select hibernate, but can't been wake up, if you have same issue. please try "hybrid sleep" mode ).
+### Now restart your computer. next time. then you log out your computer , you can see the "hibernate" and "hybrid sleep" optoin on the list.
+You can choose one of the options.(note: in my  expreience, sometime I select hibernate ,it can't been wake, if you have same issue.  you can try "hybrid sleep" mode)